Keeping Love AliveBy Dr. Margaret Paul

 The good news is that love CAN be kept alive, even in long-term relationships.
 Love is kept alive when each person is more devoted to learning about being loving to themselves and to each other than to getting love.
 The moment the intention is to get love, controlling behavior takes over.
 In any given moment, we either want to be loving and share love, or to get love.
 Trying to get love diminishes love.
 Being loving and sharing love keeps love alive.
 Being loving and sharing love means:

-- Through the practice of Inner Bonding, each person learns to take responsibility for your own feelings rather than making the other person responsible for your feelings of worth, lovability, security, happiness, joy or pain.
+- Through the practice of Inner Bonding, you each learn to love yourself and take responsibility for your own feelings, rather than making the other person responsible for your feelings of worth, lovability, security, happiness, joy or pain.

-- Each person has your own and your partner's highest good at heart.
-Each of you supports your own and your partner's joy and well being.
+- Each of you have your own and your partner's highest good at heart.
+Each of you support your own and your partner's joy and well being.
 Both of you are considerate of the other person without giving yourselves up.

 - Each person chooses to be honest and authentic about how you feel and what you want and don't want.
 You are willing to speak your truth without blame or judgment.